AmoebaConsulting/yinsi/README.md

 Docs, and a working app coming soon.

-Licensed under the MIT license (see LICNESE for more details)
+Licensed under the MIT license (see LICENSE for more details)